Transverse-momentum-dependent factorization at next-to-leading power: Introduction

 \section{Introduction}

 The precise determination of the three dimensional (3D) structure of hadrons is one of most active fields of nuclear physics research and is a fundamental goal of the future Electron-Ion Colliders (EICs)~\cite{Accardi:2012qut,AbdulKhalek:2021gbh,Anderle:2021wcy}.
 The information associated with the three dimension structure is encoded in the Transverse Momentum Distributions (TMDs)~\cite{Ji:2004wu,Ji:2004xq,Collins:2011qcdbook,Aybat:2011zv,Aybat:2011ge,Echevarria:2011epo} which enter as TMD Parton Distribution Functions (TMD PDFs), TMD Fragmentation Functions (TMD FFs), and the TMD Jet Fragmentation Functions (TMD JFFs) \cite{Bain:2016rrv,Makris:2017arq,Kang:2017glf,Kang:2019ahe,Kang:2020xyq,Kang:2021ffh}; they are non-perturbative quantities which arise from QCD factorization theorems~\cite{Collins:1981uk,Collins:1981uw,Collins:1984kg,Ji:2004xq,Collins:2011qcdbook,Aybat:2011zv,Echevarria:2011epo}.
-To extract the full information associated with the TMDs, one requires the use of TMD evolution and resummation formalisms.
 In recent years there has been progress in calculating them from first principles in lattice QCD; see for instance~\cite{Musch:2011er,Ji:2020ect,Ebert:2020gxr,Ebert:2022fmh}.